Corry L. Lee is an award-winning science fiction and fantasy author, Ph.D. physicist, science educator, data geek, and mom.

 In Ph.D. research at Harvard, she shed light on the universe fractions of a second after the Big Bang.
 At Amazon, she connected science to technology, improving customer experience through online experimentation.

 Everything Corry does, she does with intensity.
-Currently, she’s obsessed with nordic skiing, French pop music, and fancy coffee.
+Currently, she’s obsessed with nordic skiing, French pop music, and single origin coffee.

 Tell me more about Corry…